wily123/PHP-Fast-Login/README.md

-PHP-Login proctect your pages with one Single File
+PHP-Login protect your pages with one Single File
 ---------

 Is a php login script that protect your pages, it's fast and simple to install on all pages you want.